icon-project/devportal/getting-started/how-to-run-a-validator-node/register-prep-node-public-key.md

 # Register PRep Node Public Key

-The process of registering a PRep Node Public Key requires you to first generate a public key from the node wallet and then invoke the [`setPRepNodePublicKey`](https://github.com/icon-project/goloop/blob/master/doc/icon_chainscore_api.md#registerprepnodepublickey) method of the chain contract (`cx000..00`).
+The process of registering a PRep Node Public Key requires you to first generate a public key from the node wallet and then invoke the [`registerPRepNodePublicKey`](https://github.com/icon-project/goloop/blob/master/doc/icon_chainscore_api.md#registerprepnodepublickey) method of the chain contract (`cx000..00`).

-The following is an example of the RPC JSON Call required to call `setPRepNodePublicKey`.
+The following is an example of the RPC JSON Call required to call `registerPRepNodePublicKey`.

 ```json
 {